 Pan-Seared Pork Chops with Puerto Rican Sofrito Sauce

 Juicy pork chops pan-seared to golden perfection and topped with a vibrant Puerto Rican sofrito sauce made from fresh peppers, onions, and herbs.
-This caribbean-inspired pork ready in about 40 minutes pairs about 6 oz each bone-in pork chops, olive oil, medium, diced green bell pepper for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 350 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This caribbean-inspired pork ready in about 40 minutes blends about 6 oz each bone-in pork chops, olive oil, medium, diced green bell pepper into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 350 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients